dev4vater/vater/docs/source/Semaphore.rst

 Navigating the Webpage
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 - A Project is a place to separate management activity.
 Projects are useful for managing different teams, infrastructures, environments or applications.
-On the top left hand side, select the ``Management`` project.
 - A Template defines how to run Ansible Playbook.
 While tasks are running or after a task is completed, you can see the task status and running log.

 Relevant Task Templates
 ^^^^^^^^^^^^^^^^^^^^^^^
-Underneath the ``Management`` project pane, the **Task Template**` selection will include:
+Underneath the ``Management`` project pane, the **Task Template** selection will include:

 ::